 transferred to the kingdom >> The rapture >>

-Among them are Hymenaeus and Philetus, who have wandered away from the truth.
+Among them are Hymenaeus and Philetus, who have wandered from the truth.

-prove that nothing has changed over the last 2000 years.
-The Rapture has
+proved that nothing has changed over the last 2000 years, and it is the same

 2Tim 2-19